raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

 There are lots of potential developments for this game:
-- Include shake actions as well as orientation. p- Make use of the humidity sensor to detect breath; the player could be prompted to breathe on the board as an action.
+- Include shake actions as well as orientation.
+- Make use of the humidity sensor to detect breath; the player could be prompted to breathe on the board as an action.
 - Include more than four directions; players have to hold the Sense HAT at 45 degree angles.

 ## What next?